What Is GDM and Why Does It Matter?

 A Window for Early Prevention

 GDM represents an important opportunity for early intervention.
-Pregnancy and the postpartum period provides a key window period to identify women at higher risk of developing Type 2 diabetes.
+Pregnancy and the postpartum period provide a key window to identify women at higher risk of developing Type 2 diabetes.
 With the right support in place, it is possible to reduce this risk and improve long-term health outcomes.
 Taking action during this time can have lasting benefits for women, their families, and the wider healthcare system.

 Why This Matters Now